Lbrienza4498/final_4190/README.md

 In today’s age of public transportation, effective communication is crucial in ensuring a safe, efficient, and easy experience for passengers.
 However, traditional communication falls short when unexpected events take place, leading to frustration and inconvenience.

 Meet PathPilot, your best friend for promising a great transportation experience.
 PathPilot is a groundbreaking chatbot that transforms the way transportation services communicate with passengers.
 By harnessing AI technology, PathPilot works to communicate vital information during stressful and unprecedented times, including time updates, enhanced safety measures, emergency communication, and individual recommendations.
-PathPilot is tailored to the individual’s needs, and communicates information about delays and safety concerns based on the passenger’s needs.
+PathPilot is tailored to the individual’s needs and communicates information about delays and safety concerns based on the passenger’s needs.

 ---